ODA Spending

 How much ODA does the Netherlands allocate to global health?

-The Netherlands was the 13th-largest OECD DAC donor to health in 2021.
-Health ODA made up 11% of total Dutch ODA in 2021, putting it in 21st place in relative terms.
+The Netherlands was the 8th-largest OECD DAC donor to health in 2022.
+Health ODA made up 10% of total Dutch ODA in 2022, putting it in 14th place in relative terms.

 How is global health ODA from the Netherlands changing?

-The Netherlands’ total ODA to health in 2021 was US$594 million, making it the 13th-largest OECD DAC donor to health.
-Part of the additional ODA for upcoming years will go towards the COVAX pillar of the ACT-A and implementing the Dutch Global Health Strategy, which lays out the goal of eliminating TB and HIV by 2030.
+Increases to health ODA for upcoming years will go towards the COVAX pillar of the ACT-A and implementing the Dutch Global Health Strategy, which lays out the goal of eliminating TB and HIV by 2030.

 How does the Netherlands allocate global health ODA?